asbjornu/bitbear.org/music/legacy/_posts/1995-04-01-psyko-infarnation.md

   amp: 159588
 ---

-"Psyko Infarnation" was the third tracker module I produced with Amiga ProTracker as a 15 year old on {% date %}.
+"Psyko Infarnation" was the fourth tracker module I produced with Amiga ProTracker as a 14 year old sometime during {% date format: '%B %Y' %}.

 <!--more-->